experiment-games/experiment-source/docs/general/distributing-your-game.md

 ## Compressing your game

+Seeing how you've developed your game with Lua, all the game files are already inside the script and asset directories, like: `experiment/gamemodes`, `experiment/addons`, `experiment/materials`, etc.

-To distribute your game, you will need to compress it into a zip file.
-The zip file should contain the game's directory, including the configuration scripts you downloaded in the previous step.
+To distribute your game, you will need to compress the folder above `experiment` into a zip file.
+Meaning the zip file directly contains `hl2.exe`, `Start <your_game>.bat` and `game.json`, with the `experiment` folder next to them.

 ## Uploading your game